-3. This section is all about the destination of the package.
-The first two letters will indicate the state, the first three numbers represent the first three digits of the zip code and the 9-03 indicates an internal UPS region and district.
+(3) Destination Details: This section focuses on the package’s final destination.
+The first two letters indicate the state, the first three numbers represent the first three digits of the zip code, and the 9-06 code specifies an internal UPS region and district.

 (4) Carrier and Service Information: This part indicates the carrier (e.g., UPS) and the specific service or shipping method chosen for shipping.
 It may display options such as “UPS GROUND,” “UPS NEXT DAY AIR,” or any other services the carrier provides.

 (5) Tracking Number: Each shipping label has a unique tracking number that monitors the progress of the package it is adhered to.
 This code is a combination of letters and numbers and can be anywhere between 8-40 characters in length.
 You can then track your package on the carrier website or mobile app to determine when and where someone last scanned it using this code.